Bad things have happened to Ashleigh but those things are not my things to tell.

 I shrug and we leave.

-We go to a Walgreens and Ashleigh looks at hair and skin products and on our way out I ask the woman behind the register if they’re hiring.
+We go to a Walgreens and Ashleigh looks at hair and skin products and on our way out I ask the woman behind the register if they’re hiring, perhaps with tactics like sustainable recruiting.

 “I’m not sure, but you can fill out an online application and then, if we are hiring, someone will review your application and contact you.”